 \section{Setup}

 There are $n_a$ analysis units $a \in \mathcal{A}$ and $n_r$ randomization units $r \in \mathcal{R}$.
-We denote the treatment assignment random vector by $\mathbf{T} = (T_1,T_2,\ldots,T_{n_r})$.
+The treatment assignment random vector is denoted by $\mathbf{T} = (T_1,T_2,\ldots,T_{n_r})$.
 For each analysis unit $a$, the potential outcome function $Y_a:\{0,1\}^{n_r} \to \mathbb{R}$ maps treatment assignment vectors to outcomes.
-Throughout, we consider the object of interest to be the total treatment effect (TTE), $\mu = \frac{1}{n_a}\sum_a [Y_a(\mathbf{1}) - \sum_a Y_a(\mathbf{0})]$.
+Throughout, the object of interest is the total treatment effect (TTE), $\mu = \frac{1}{n_a}\sum_a [Y_a(\mathbf{1}) - Y_a(\mathbf{0})]$.
 All randomness comes from treatment assignment.
 In the usual bipartite experimentation setting, the graph is defined so that an edge exists between an analysis unit and a randomization unit if the potential outcomes of the analysis unit depend on the treatment of the randomization unit.
-The following definition describes this more formally.
+The next definition formalizes this.

-\begin{definition} A bipartite interference graph is a triple $(\mathcal{A},\mathcal{R},E)$ of analysis units $\mathcal{A}$, randomization units $\mathcal{R}$, and an adjacency matrix $E$ with representative element $e_{ar} \in \{0,1\}$.
-For all $a \in \mathcal{A}$, potential outcomes satisfy $Y_a(\mathbf{T}) = Y_a(\mathbf{T'})$ for all $\mathbf{T},\mathbf{T'}$ with $T_r = T_r'$ for all $r \in \mathcal{R}$ such that $e_{ar} = 1$. \end{definition} In this definition the adjacency matrix $E$ restricts how each analysis unit's outcomes can vary in response to treatment assignments, and furthermore is invariant to $\mathbf{T}$.
+\begin{defi} A bipartite interference graph is a triple $(\mathcal{A},\mathcal{R},E)$ of analysis units $\mathcal{A}$, randomization units $\mathcal{R}$, and an adjacency matrix $E$ with representative element $e_{ar} \in \{0,1\}$.
+For all $a \in \mathcal{A}$, potential outcomes satisfy $Y_a(\mathbf{T}) = Y_a(\mathbf{T'})$ for all $\mathbf{T},\mathbf{T'}$ with $T_r = T_r'$ for all $r \in \mathcal{R}$ such that $e_{ar} = 1$. \end{defi} In this definition, the adjacency matrix $E$ restricts how each analysis unit's outcomes can vary in response to treatment assignments, and furthermore is invariant to $\mathbf{T}$.
 Beyond the trivial example of a fully connected graph, it is rarely plausible to assume that this knowledge is available in applications.
 We take a different approach, motivated by practical settings in which the analyst observes and wishes to make use of a bipartite graph which contains some important information about how treatments affect outcomes, but cannot plausibly satisfy the definition above.
-In particular, we will allow for the bipartite graph to be determined by the treatment assignment.
+In particular, we allow for the bipartite graph to be determined by the treatment assignment.